RobinV87/IT_Knowledge/roadmap.md

 ---

 **Stay sharp.
 Stay ambitious.
-The future Purple Team weapon is in the making.**
+The future Purple Team weapon is in the making—and Canada might just be the battlefield.**